 - Compromises in volitional motor control.
 These include apraxia of speech or motor planning challenges; autism spectrum disorder; and other motor difficulties that affect an individual’s communication channels.
 Professionals often recommend behavioral therapies as initial treatment for autism spectrum disorders.
 But as one researcher, Anne Donnelan, points out, it’s overly simplistic and not appropriate to use behavioral techniques that rely on punishment (including planned ignoring and time outs) for individuals who have compromised volitional movement control.

 There are plenty of options to help children with developmental, behavioral and mental health challenges, including:

-- Determine the child’s capacity to take in the world around him and respond to it from a sensory standpoint.
+- Determine the child’s capacity to take in the world around her and respond to it from a sensory standpoint.
 A large portion of toddlers I see experience undetected sensory challenges that contribute to their confusing behaviors.
 Most childhood providers, including pediatricians, know little about sensory or motor processing, even though it is a significant contributor to behavioral difficulties.
 An occupational therapist trained in sensory processing and integration can assist in determining the child’s individual differences in this area.

-If you are a provider, my new book describes how we can all embrace principles of social-emotional health across disciplines.
+My book describes how we can all embrace principles of social-emotional health across disciplines.